Ace Ventura (franchise)

 The Ace Ventura franchise, originally created by Jack Bernstein, consists of American detective-comedies, with two theatrical films, one made-for-television film, and one animated television series.
 The overall story follows the criminal investigations of the titular and comedic pet detective.

-The first and second films were met with mixed reviews, were exceptionally successful financially, and were credited with launching the career of Jim Carrey.
+While the first and second films were met with mixed reviews, they were successful at the box office and are credited with launching the career of Jim Carrey.
 The two films have earned the status of cult classics.

 Background

 Ace Ventura

 Bernstein later acknowledged that the concept for the character of Ace Ventura came from wanting to do a comedic version of Sherlock Holmes and watching the Stupid Pet Tricks segment on Late Night with David Letterman.

 Films

 Ace Ventura: Pet Detective (1994)

 Ace Ventura is hired to rescue Snowflake, the bottlenose dolphin mascot of the Miami Dolphins.
 Despite his best efforts to save Dan Marino, Ace is also kidnapped.
 When Ace finds out a murder is connected, he soon begins to suspect that disgraced football player Ray Finkle is behind it all.
 However, Ace can't find Finkle, until Ace discovers that Finkle has been masquerading as Lt.
 Lois Einhorn.